openpharma/staged.dependencies/README.md

 *downstream* (i.e. those packages which depend on your current repo's package) dependency packages within your development set of packages.

+The set of packages you are co-developing are *internal* dependencies.
+Other R packages they depend on are named *external* dependencies.

 By using a git branching naming convention in your development work, `staged.dependencies` makes it straightforward to: